pavedroad-io/pavedroad/devkit/README.md

 This project provides the tools to install a cloud native software development environment.
-The development environment supports versions of the _bash_ shell and the _vim_ editor that have been enhanced through completions and plugins to supprt a cloud native environmant.
+The development environment supports versions of the _bash_ shell and the _vim_ editor that have been enhanced through completions and plugins to support a cloud native environment.
-In addition the project installs the _go_ language and relevant packages along with the _git_ command and other minimally neede development software.
+In addition the project installs the _go_ language and relevant packages along with the _git_ command and other minimally needed development software.

 ## Features